NonUsableBody/GhostKnife/Push/STL/readme.md

 Push v4: Replaces Push v2.
 If cast, you should be able to put a usable edge on it.
 In testing of the Composite version, tip breakage was sometimes an issue.

 Push V5.
 Meant for casting.
 Not robust enough to be workable in plastic composites.
 Parts other than blade may be printed.
+A1 variant removes need for a spacer.
+Not tested yet.